psingh2895/FlexiPay-PRD/README.md

-# 💸 Multi-Currency Wallet & Transfer Feature – Fintech Product (FlexiPay)
+# 💸 FlexiPay - Multi-Currency Wallet & Transfer Feature – Fintech Product

 ## 📌 Overview
 This case study outlines a proposed feature for a cross-border fintech product offering multi-currency wallets and real-time exchange rate integration.
 The goal was to simulate product ideation, documentation, and feature planning as a Product Analyst.